averkoc/lxprivate/drafts/ws2a.md

 - **Pipes** send the output of one program into another
 - **Redirection** sends output to files or reads input from files
 - **Command chaining** allows decisions based on success or failure

+### Features That Help You Work Efficiently
+The shell also provides features that make everyday work faster and smoother:

+- **Command history** (arrow keys and search) so you can reuse and refine previous commands
+- **Customization through profile files**, allowing you to tailor your environment
+- **Built‑in commands** for many frequently used operations, executed directly by the shell

+These features help you focus on solving problems rather than retyping or repeating work.

 Understanding these ideas is more important than memorizing commands.
 Once you see the shell as a tool for connecting programs, everything else becomes easier.